picpromusic/incubator/jdk/compatibleFieldAccess/JEP.markdown

 Details:

-1. The returned Array contains both fields and accesor-methods (as emulated fields)
+1. The returned Array contains both fields and accesor-methods (as emulated fields) but only one of these for each field name.
+Because there can only a public field or a public accesor-method for an emulated field.
 2. The returned Field is just the accesor-method as emulated field which matches the given field name.
-If there are no such methods it returns the field with the given name if there is such an field.
+If there are(get/set) no such methods it returns the field with the given name if there is such a field.
-3.
+3. The returned Array contains all fields and accessor-methods (as emulated fields).
+In Solution 2 there can be multiple values for the same field name.
+This is this way because there can be a field with the same name as the more accessible accessor-method.
+Ex. a field with private accesibility and an public accesor-method with the same fieldname.
+4. The returned Field is just the accesor-method as emulated field which matches the given field name.
+If there are(get/set) no such methods it returns the field with the given name if the is such a field.
+5.

 New Methods: